Maxdev18/AI-Chat-App/README.md

 # AI Chat App

+### Note:
+Currently the AI is not implemented yet but I have the readme file contain how and what\
+the app will do once it's fully complete.
+But I'm not going to continue on this project once\
+it's done because I would like to move onto something new.
+If you would like to open a pull request\
+for now and add or fix a couple of things, feel free.
+If you would like to report a bug you could\
+send an email through the site or open an issue on this repository.
+Thank you!

 This is a complete full-stack chat app using primarily the MERN stack.
 The web application is also\
-published in a public [domain](insert url here).
+published in a public [domain](https://chattingai-frontend.herokuapp.com/).
 Some of the basic functionality of the app consists the user\
 being able to create rooms and joins rooms.
 One thing that mainly stands out is the integration of AI.\

 ### AI Features